gojomo/zibcoin.org/index.md

   0.00000001 bitcoin =         0.01 zibcoin =           <b>1 satoshi</b>
 </pre>

-## Why Ƶibcoin?
+## Why Zibcoin?

-The Zibcoin unit makes common daily transactional costs - a meal, a ride, a bag of groceries – into whole countable numbers, now and for the foreseeable future.
-In Bitcoin, these values are awkwardly tiny fractional values, a deep-decimal realm unfamiliar to consumers.
-(And with success, the problem will only get worse.)
+The Zibcoin unit makes common daily transactional amounts - the cost of a meal, a ride, a bag of groceries – into whole countable numbers, now and for the foreseeable future.
+In Bitcoin today, these values are awkwardly tiny fractional values, deep-decimals unfamiliar to consumers.
+(And with Bitcoin's continuing success, this problem will only get worse.)

 Unlike alternative names for the same unit, Zibcoin avoids triggering a layperson's confusion over the *milli-*/*micro-* difference, or how the prefix µ (greek *mu*) should be used or said.

 Zibcoin remains usefully suggestive of 'Bitcoin', in form and sound, but is different enough to be easily distinguished on screen, in print, and by ear.

-Zibcoin avoids adding extra nerdy syllables (as with 'micro' or 'mu'/'eu') to the expression of everyday economic values.
+Zibcoin avoids adding extra techie syllables (as with 'micro' or 'mu'/'eu') to the expression of everyday economic values.

 Truncated to 'zib', it even removes complexity for casual usage.
 'Zib' works well as a noun…